ka1ch2n/ka1ch2n.github.io/_posts/articles/2016-10-17-The-first-step-towards-deep-learning.md

 share: true
 ---

 Recently, as planning to do some project related to deep learning (specifically image classification, detection etc.) in the near future, I spent some time dig into this field.

 Based on the previous understanding of linear algebra, calculus, statistics and a few knowledge about machine learning, I had a tiny bit of conceptual understanding of deep learning, though I was completely unable to transfer any of my knowledge into code.

 This is what I wanted to change.### Why Keras?
 The framework I started with is [Keras](https://keras.io/).
-Keras is an actual deep learning framework: a well-designed API that allows you use to build deep learning models by clipping together high-level building blocks.
-And since Keras runs on top of [TensorFlow](https://www.tensorflow.org/) or [Theano](https://github.com/Theano), there is no performance cost to using Keras compared to using the one of these lower-level frameworks.
+Keras is an **actual** deep learning framework: a well-designed API that allows you use to build deep learning models by clipping together high-level building blocks.
+And since Keras runs on top of [TensorFlow](https://www.tensorflow.org/) or [Theano](https://github.com/Theano) , there is no performance cost to using Keras compared to using the one of these lower-level frameworks.
 If you are familiar with [Numpy](www.numpy.org/) and [Scikit-Learn](scikit-learn.org/), then a fair comparison would be to say that Theano and TensorFlow are closer to Numpy, while Keras is closer to Scikit-Learn.

-However the comparison isn't perfect, since Keras is more flexible than Scikit-Learn: it allows you to define your own machine learning models, rather than just use pre-defined models.
-As for [Torch](torch.ch/), Keras has a significantly larger community than Torch, we can benefit from the extensive Python ecosystem in our workflow.### Build a neural network with Keras
+However the comparison isn't perfect, since Keras is ***more flexible*** than Scikit-Learn: it allows you to define your own machine learning models, rather than just use pre-defined models.
+As for [Torch](torch.ch/), Keras has a significantly larger community than Torch, we can benefit from the extensive **Python ecosystem** in our workflow.### Build a neural network with Keras
 Load dataset.

 ```python